Policy last updated

 - time allocations are not a measure of the quality of the teaching and learning program

-- how much time students are given to engage with a curriculum area will influence the knowledge and skills that can be addressed.
+- the amount of time students are given to engage with a curriculum area will influence the knowledge and skills that can be addressed.

 Languages